 Teacher in Charge: Mrs M. Weston

-• Develop understanding of ideas about changing global societies as we enter a new technological age
+Develop understanding of ideas about changing global societies.

 Lawyer, Curator, Journalist, Planner, District council, Nurse, Doctor, Historian, Environmental Officer, Primary Industries, Teacher, Politician, Researcher, Policy maker, Flight attendant, Administration, Environment, Public Relations Manager, Trades, Armed Forces, Broadcaster, Reporter, Librarian, Communications, Public Health, Social Worker, Retail Personal, Author